-The infamous “feud” between engineering and law students began in 1904.
+The 1904 start of the infamous “feud” between engineering and law students.

 It arrived late in the summer of 1904, when a near-vacant campus was quietly wilting under the August heat.
-A stark-black, spindle-legged water tank was installed just north of the old Main Building.
-It was supposed to be temporary – a year or two at the most – but remained for sixteen years.
-An infamous campus landmark, the tank provided a backdrop for many campus shenanigans, and was the catalyst for a long-lasting rivalry between law and engineering students.
+A stark-black and spindle-legged water tank was installed just north of the old Main Building.
+Intended to be temporary – a year or two at the most – it remained for almost two decades.
+An instant campus landmark, the tank provided a backdrop for many campus shenanigans, and was the catalyst for a long-lasting rivalry between law and engineering students.

 The need for a tank was born in 1900, when a spring flood brought down the seven-year old Austin Dam that had created Lake Austin.
 City water service was interrupted and remained sporadic for years, and the frequent water shortages forced Austinites to make emergency plans until the water supply was dependable again.

 Just before the start of the 1904-05 academic year, UT President William Prather ordered the elevated water tank constructed behind the auditorium of Old Main.
 Dubbed “Prexy Prather’s Pot” by the students (“Prexy” was slang for “President” at the time.), it towered 120 feet on four lattice supports and stood “in somber majesty on the open campus, in its coat of black paint.”
 The tank cost just over $11,000, but after it was ready and tested, the University discovered that the city could only provide enough water pressure to fill the tank halfway, making it almost useless.
 Even worse, the tank leaked, and a permanent pool of mud formed directly beneath it.
 Fortunately, the University didn’t experience a water emergency, but a lonely water tank on a college campus isn’t likely to be friendless for very long.
 It soon became a focal point for student antics.

 Above: The water tank sat behind the old Main Building, fairly close to the north edge of campus at 24th Street, about where Inner Campus Drive passes the west side of Painter Hall today.
 Its height enticed students to climb up and enjoy the view, and to paint class numerals and other decorations.